 Pot Holders and Grilling Mitts

-When grilling food, using potholders and grilling mitts to shield your hands and arms from heat sources is a must.
+When grilling food, using potholders and grilling mitts or gloves to shield your hands and arms from heat sources is a must.

 Since grilling temperatures are often above the typical roasting temperature in a regular oven, it’s essential to take measures to protect the skin.

 When grilling, conventional oven mitts may be used, but grilling mitts are preferable because they are longer and cover the lower portion of the arm and the hand.

 Welding and silicone gloves are popular options because they are resistant to extreme heat.